gunrock/docsify/docs/hive_phase2/hive_running_applications_phase2.md

 ```
 ./hive-mgpu-run.sh 16 dgx2
 ```
-This runs `hive-application.sh` across 1 to 16 GPUs on the machine partition named `dgx2`.
+This runs `hive-application-test.sh` across 1 to 16 GPUs on the machine partition named `dgx2`.

 For some applications, this script might have additional parameter variables that are worth exploring and modifying.
 Please see the individual HIVE application chapters for more details.